Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 Once you're logged into the Basis Theory Portal, navigate to our [Reactors](https://portal.basistheory.com/reactors) page and click on "Create Reactor" on the top right to begin creating a new Reactor.
 On this page, you'll see a listing of all available Reactor Formulas.

 Selecting a Reactor Formula will slide out a view to explain the details and requirements for setting one up.
-The Configuration section includes `api_keys` or `environment_variables` you need to configure when first creating your Reactor, while the Request Parameter section will show you the options you can send to the `/react` endpoint to be used during enriching your token.
+The Configuration section includes `api_keys` or `environment_variables` you need to configure when first creating your Reactor, while the Request Parameter section will show you the options you can send to the `/react` endpoint to be used when enriching your token.

 ![Screenshot of selecting a Reactor Formula](/assets/images/setup_first_reactor/token-reactor-formula.png)